Notes from the Artistic Desk

 Gavin’s Country Inn will welcome their guests with the strains of sweet music from the pipers and harpists in nightly Sessions.
 Bernadette says everybody enjoys the ever popular Singing Sessions in the Tea Room.
 Bernadette Nic Gabhann, Brenda Castles and Eileen Gannon will launch their New CD on Wednesday night in the pub.

 Dermot and Colleen are putting finishing touches to family owned McGraths where Benedict Koehler and friends will delight all in an intimate Listening Room in their newly decorated dining room.
 Linda Hickman, Iris Nevins and Doug Barr will lead a room full of happy musicians in a traditional Irish Pub Session.
-Kieran Jordan will showcase her new CD on Wednesday night.

 This is just a small smathering of what the going’s on of the week look like.
 In the meantime I have to get back to the drawing board to get it all down in pen and paper.